Skip to content

 After my assessment, I took off all the hardware.

-Then I decided to sand the entire thing lightly.
+Then I decided to our sander on the entire thing lightly.
 Since it was veneer and I have primer that sticks to just about anything, this step isn’t always necessary but in this case, I thought it was a good idea.
 You see, it was plagued with sticky stuff.
 Some visible.
 Some not so much.

 I could tell some of them were leftover stickers.
 Like the fully intact chicken sticker.
 Nothing jazzes up a dresser like a chicken sticker.
 You can quote me on that.